freeradical13/freeradical13.github.io/index.md

 ## Carbohydrates

-[Carbohydrates][] (or saccharides) are molecules made of Carbon, Hydrogen, and Oxygen.
+[Carbohydrates][] (or saccharides) are biomacromolecules made of a hydrocarbon backbone with a Carbonyl group and some number of Hydroxyl groups.
 Carbohydrates may also be called sugars (sacchar is Greek for sugar) although there is also a non-biochemistry term of table sugar which refers to [Sucrose][], a particular type of carbohydrate, which is different from the more general biochemistry term.
 Carbohydrates/Saccharides/Sugars have the suffix [-ose][sugar suffix].

 ### Monosaccharides